hadiranweb/pema-platform-rust/readme.md

 ### 2. Environment Configuration

 Correct environment configuration is critical.
-The project uses separate `.env` files for each service.
+The project uses separate `.env` files for each service. **There should be no `.env` files directly in the project root.**

 **A. Main Backend (`backend/.env`)**